 As a bonus, you will be in great running shape.

 See you there!

 After the Race

 After the race we gather in the Horine Center.
 It is located at the start/finish area.
 Because it sometimes snows it is nice to be warm.
 There is a nice fireplace and comfortable chairs but the soup is the star of the aftershow.
-Hot homemade soup, and some for all, meat and vegan and whatever else. .The prizes are donated by Quest Outdoors and Ken Combs Running Store.
+Hot homemade soup, and some for all, meat and vegan and whatever else. .The prizes are donated by Quest Outdoors .
 I love these stores and am so pleased they are part of this race.
-Each person receives a wooden medal that is made by Elevation Culture.
-There is always extra swag, like buffs to the first 200 that sign up for the 50k or 15 miler.
+Each person receives a wooden medal t.
+There is always extra swag, like hoorags to the first 200 that sign up for the 50k or 15 miler.
 This is worth the sign up.
-This year there will be 1st place awards for male and female are made by John King, owner of DrunkWood.
-Also some swag made by Rhonda Currry….I am so excited for what John and Rhonda have created!
+The people, homemade soup are a great way to finish a run!
+I love to hear each adventure!

 Event's current local time: 2:10 PM ET